Tell Rush Baugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 It's the left that's doing that.

-So after Biden makes his comment about Barack being clean and articulate, Al Sharpton is reported in the New York Post to be very offended by this and very upset, and will not endorse Obama.
+So after Biden makes his comment about Barack being clean and articulate, Al Sharpton is reported in the New York Post to be very offended by this and very upset and will not endorse Obama.

-And he's upset about it, and he should be, because he ran for president in 2004, and Biden didn't say he was clean or articulate.
+And he's upset about it, and he should be because he ran for president in 2004 and Biden didn't say he was clean or articulate.

-And you know what what a white person says that a black person sounds articulate, you know what they're saying?
+When a white person says that a black person sounds articulate, you know what they're saying?

 It doesn't sound black.